 Shoulder instability feels like your entire arm might give way at any moment.
 Dr. Frank Petrigliano has extensive training in shoulder instability and related shoulder injuries and can repair your shoulder so that you can resume your daily activities pain and stress free.
-He practices at the UCLA Orthopaedic Center in Santa Monica, California.
+He practices at the USC Epstein Family Center for Sports Medicine, Los Angeles, California.

 Yes.
 As with many shoulder problems, you may have pain in your shoulder.
 You might have chronic dull pain that lasts all day, or more acute sharp pain that only bothers you when you lift something, throw something, or otherwise move your shoulder joint.